 “I really appreciate your explanation on this topic and I some how feel helped but will be grateful if you could just explain more and may be quote the bible verses on how to deal with a narcissist parent (pastor)”

-To partially address this I will use my own personal case study.
+To partially address this I will use one sliver of my own personal story.

 My mother, who died 5 weeks ago, was what I would consider a moderate “N” – maybe a 6 or 7 on a scale of 10.
 My father died 10 months ago.
 While I did not know my grandmother (my mom’s mother) well, I have heard a few comments that indicate that she was an N as well.
 As I have been working through this study, I have increasingly become aware that I personally have had some of my mom’s N traits in the past.
 I also have seen some of those traits in siblings and grandchildren.